Manually Move the Data Directory

 The following steps are necessary to move the data directory.

-1. Stop the web server
+1. Stop the web proxy server

 2. Enable maintenance mode